Geriatrics: History

-One of the eight branches of the traditional Indian system of medicine, Ayurveda, is jara or rasayana, similar to geriatrics.
-Charaka described the fatigue and physical exhaustion caused by premature aging as the result of a poor diet.
-The Charaka Samhita recommends that elderly patients avoid excessive physical or mental strain and consume a light but nutritious diet.

 A number of physicians in the Byzantine Empire studied geriatrics, with doctors like Aëtius of Amida evidently specializing in the field.
 Alexander of Tralles viewed the process of aging as a natural and inevitable form of marasmus, caused by the loss of moisture in body tissue.
 The works of Aëtius describe the mental and physical symptoms of aging.
 Theophilus Protospatharius and Joannes Actuarius also discussed the topic in their medical works.
 Byzantine physicians typically drew on the works of Oribasius and recommended that elderly patients consume a diet rich in foods that provide "heat and moisture".
 They also recommended frequent bathing, massaging, rest, and low-intensity exercise regimens.

 In The Canon of Medicine, written by Avicenna in 1025, the author was concerned with how "old folk need plenty of sleep" and how their bodies should be anointed with oil, and recommended exercises such as walking or horse-riding.
 Thesis III of the Canon discussed the diet suitable for old people, and dedicated several sections to elderly patients who become constipated.

 The Arab physician Algizar (c.
 898–980) wrote a book on the medicine and health of the elderly.
 He also wrote a book on sleep disorders and another one on forgetfulness and how to strengthen memory, and a treatise on causes of mortality.
 Another Arab physician in the 9th century, Ishaq ibn Hunayn (died 910), the son of Nestorian Christian scholar Hunayn Ibn Ishaq, wrote a Treatise on Drugs for Forgetfulness.